- March 12: Honda and Acura Recall 1.1 Million Vehicles Over Takata Airbags recalls | 5 days ago

 - Honda (American Honda Motor Co.) is recalling certain 2016-2018 Acura MDX, 2015-2019 Acura TLX and 2015-2017 Honda Accord vehicles, equipped with a 3.5L V6 engine.
 Particulates in fuel may adhere to the internal components of the fuel pump, reducing its performance.

 - Honda will notify owners, and dealers will update the fuel injection engine control unit (FI-ECU) software and, if necessary, replace the fuel pump, free of charge.
-The recall began March 25, 2019.
+The recall is expected to begin on March 25, 2019.
 Owners may contact customer service at 1-888-234-2138.
 Acura's recall number for this recall is P3W.
 Honda's recall number for this recall is N3X.

 Click a tab for more information.